Leeds Cafe of the Year Competition - we reveal the winners

 "We'd like to say thank you very much to people for all the support they've given us."

-In second place in this year's contest is Only Fools and Sauces in Dewsbury Road, Beeston.
+In second place in this year's contest is Only Foods and Sauces in Dewsbury Road, Beeston.

 Garry Hewitt, 62, who set the cafe up with wife Julie, 59, and daughter Hayley, 32, four years ago said that it was their customers who had persuaded the team to enter.